Organizing ideas in mind maps

 Using Structure Templates

-Setting a quality rating from scratch can be very time-consuming.
-Thus, something that can greatly speed up the elaboration of a mind map is to find a ready-made classification or at least close to the desired one.
+Setting a quality classification from scratch can be very time-consuming.
+Thus, something that can greatly speed up the elaboration of a mind map is to find a ready-made classification or at least one that is close to the desired one.

 For example, the mind map below is a possible classification of the information relevant to a leader.
-Consider what it would be like to get to this rank – or any other – without any starting point.
-If you are an experienced leader, you may arrive faster, but usually those who need to structure themselves are the beginners, who as a rule do not have enough content to be classified – at the time when they need it most.
+Consider what it would be like to get to this classification – or any other – without any starting point.
+If you are an experienced leader, you may arrive at it faster, but usually those who need to structure themselves are the beginners, who as a rule do not have enough content to be able to classify it – at the time when they need it most.

-So all we can want most as mappers is to find a good classification to use in the organizing levels of a mind map.
+So what we want most as mappers is to find a good classification to use in the organizing levels of a mind map.

 Possibility: to start from an existing classification.